DefangLabs/defang-docs/docs/concepts/accounts.md

 ## Creating an Account

-To create an account, simply login to Defang and accept the [terms of service](https://defang.io/terms-service.html) using the [CLI](/docs/concepts/authentication.md).
+To create an account, login to Defang and accept the [terms of service](https://defang.io/terms-service.html) using the [CLI](/docs/concepts/authentication.md).

 At the moment, the only way to authenticate with Defang is through GitHub.
 We plan to offer other authentication providers in the future.